taavo/pretend-boot/README.md

 4. Write fewer feature tests!

-While the fake server is activated your JS tests can pretend your real server is running, without many of the costs associated with feature tests!
+While pretend-boot is activated your JS tests can pretend your real server is running, without many of the costs associated with feature tests!

 ## TODO

-- Rename library from FakeServer to PretendBoot because that's cuter
 - Publish to npm
 - Publish to maven
 - Probably other stuff too